 Gallery of Charles Dana Gibson illustrations

 The hourglass silhouette with its excruciating s-curve or s-bend corset, evolved in to a more loosely based tummy controlled corset as the 1900’s rolled by.
 Allowing more freedom of movement to women who demanded a more liberated lifestyle.
-What is most remembered of the Gibson Girl illustrations were the bouffant, pompadour hairstyles .
+What is most remembered are the Gibson Girl hairstyles – those bouffant, pompadour hairstyles .
 Let’s celebrate some of the women who inspired the Gibson girls look.

 Irene Langhorne Gibson